 When will it start working for you?

-Furniture market in China is vast and it will not allow anyone without proper name here.
+The furniture market in China is vast and it will not allow anyone without a proper name here.

-All the above mentioned actions give access to the market however that is a process which takes more time than just opening a store.
+All the above-mentioned actions give access to the market however that is a process that takes more time than just opening a store.

 We know how to do it for you.

-Contact the GMA with 7 years of experience in SEO and Chinese social platforms to get proper advice.
+Contact GMA with 8+ years of experience in SEO and Chinese social platforms to get proper advice.